Is Rotisserie Chicken Healthy? The Truth from a Dietitian

 That’s a wrap

 The bottom line: rotisserie chicken is a convenient and nutritious meal option.
-It’s a great source of lean protein and it can be a really great time saver.
+It’s a great source of lean protein and one of the best time savers in a busy week.
+If sodium is something you are mindful of, the store comparison table above is your best friend.

-Sometimes having a convenient option that’s a little less ideal than homemade can be the difference between making a meal at home or grabbing takeout or fast food.
-When it comes to nutrition, the considerations of real life matter too- you don’t need to eat perfectly to eat “healthy”.
+Sometimes having a convenient option that’s a little less ideal than homemade can be the difference between a balanced meal at home and grabbing takeout or fast food.
+When it comes to nutrition, real life matters too.
+You don’t need to eat perfectly to eat healthy.

 More trendy topics